Administration

 - Islamic

-For descriptions of the ancient archaeology and East Asian art and archaeology programs, see the specific sections below.
+For descriptions of the Ancient Art and Archaeology and East Asian art and archaeology programs, see the specific sections below.

 - Graduate students in the department must not take graduate seminars as pass/fail courses unless these seminars are offered only pass/fail (as is the case in the departments of history and Classics).